The Folklore of Western Australia

 UNSOLVED MURDER -

-On the morning of January 13th 1885 the badly beaten bodies of Thomas Anketell (Manager) and Henry Burrup (Clerk) were found at the recently constructed Union Bank (this was a different building to the one that exists today and was in a different location.) in Roebourne.
+On the morning of January 13th 1885 the badly beaten bodies of Thomas Anketell (Manager) and Henry Burrup (Clerk) were found at the recently constructed Union Bank in Roebourne.
+(This was a different building to the one that exists today and was in a different location.)

 The sloppy investigation and lack of attention to these murders by the authorities led to claims that there had been an official cover up.